-Bexsero's success hinges on convincing cash-strapped government healthcare systems to add it to their vaccination programmes - and that may not be easy, given the fact that MenB disease, while serious, is becoming rarer.
+Bexsero's success hinges on convincing cash-strapped government healthcare systems to add it to their vaccination programs - and that may not be easy, given the fact that MenB disease, while serious, is becoming rarer.

 Bernstein analyst Tim Anderson, for example, forecasts 2020 sales of $700 million for the vaccine, a far cry from the multi-billion dollar sales potential heralded by some a few years ago.

-Novartis' head of vaccines Andrin Oswald said he was "quite confident" countries which have a high incidence of the disease, like Britain and Ireland, would add Bexsero to their programmes, although he downplayed expectations of strong 2013 sales.
+Novartis' head of vaccines Andrin Oswald said he was "quite confident" countries which have a high incidence of the disease, like Britain and Ireland, would add Bexsero to their programs, although he downplayed expectations of strong 2013 sales.